pokemoncentral/wiki-util/pokemoves-autogen/extend-movelist/README.md

 ```
 and you're done.

 NOTE: that's not true, right now the script does not update tutors.
+This is
-This is because tutors differ a lot from other kinds, and in SpSc they're very few, so I decided that update them by hand was more time efficient than handling them this script.
+because tutors differ a lot from other kinds, and in SpSc they're very few,
+so I decided that update them by hand was more time efficient than handling
+them this script.
 Of course this could change in the future.

 # TODO
 - make tutor work
+- automatically remove `return` at the beginning of the inverted data module